talynfan/design-portfolio/my-principles.md

 ## Risk-Taking

-Low-fidelity prototyping pairs well with my final two design principles: risk-taking.
+Low-fidelity prototyping pairs well with my finaldesign principle: risk-taking.
 Simply put, I have accepted that not all of my designs will work as intended, but that is okay. **It is better to take creative risks and be ambitious than to play it completely safe.** If all designs were recycled from previous, successful, "safe" products, then what even is the point of being a designer?

 **The nice thing about low-fidelity prototyping is that the investment in each iteration is relatively small in terms of time and resources.** If a sketch is bad, I simply draw another one.
 If a user does not understand my paper prototype, I can make a new screen on the fly to address the issue.
+I thus have more room to take risks and fail freely.

 In particular, I had several issues in the creation of the Sonus mask for the Fox Theater.
 The creation of the physical prototype itself was tricky.
 In our first iteration of the prototype, the ear straps were too loose, the mask wouldn't stay conformed to the face, and the mask was too large.
 We couldn't even get hot glue to stick to a shaping wire that was intended to fix many of these problems.